clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 The same principles can be used to create more complex objects like **matrices**, **arrays**, **lists**, and **data frames** (lists which look like matrices but can hold numerical and text information).

-Most data sets you will work with will be read into R and stored as a data frame.
+Most data sets you will work with will be read into R and stored as a **data frame**, so this course will mainly focus on manipulating and visualizing these objects.

 Before we get into these, let's revisit R Markdown.